OpenNebula/addon-lxdone/Setup.md

 # mount /var/log/one/
 ```

+<a name="3---virtual-appliance"></a>
 # 3 - Virtual Appliance

 #### Note:
 We've uploaded a base container to [google drive](http://https://drive.google.com/uc?export=download&confirm=FkpQ&id=0B97YSqohwcQ0bTFRUE5RMmphT1U), if you succesfully download it skip the rest of this step, as it could be rather troublesome.
+Recently we added a virtual appliance to the [marketplace](https://marketplace.opennebula.systems/appliance/7dd50db7-33c4-4b39-940c-f6a55432622f).

 After creating a virtual appliance you'll have a steady container base image for infrastructure.
 For the sake of setup simplicity, as this process is usually done once, it is covered in [Virtual Appliance](Image.md).
 If you have a container you want to use follow the link too.

+<a name="4---usage"></a>
 # 4 - Usage
 This is a set of basic usage, there are lots of extra features to use.
 For the list of supported features see [Readme](README.md).

+<a name="41-image-upload"></a>
 ## 4.1 Image Upload

 Upload the Virtual Appliance to OpenNebula.